 IceCube-Gen2 is presented in more detail here: http://icecube.wisc.edu/science/beyond

-At the moment several R&D projects are going on and in this article we focus on the work of KIT and DESY on a future scintillator surface array.
+At the moment several R&D projects are going on and in Part I we focus on the work of KIT and DESY on a future scintillator surface array and on Part II we show the developments of optical sensors for the IceCube Upgrade.

 R&D at KIT and DESY for IceScint